Podcast: Play in new window

 Ask John Hering, Co-Founder and CEO of Lookout, a cloud-based smartphone security company in San Francisco.
 John lives and breathes wireless security.

-Back in 2004-2005, when few people were thinking about worms and Trojan horses, John and his team thought about the day when mobile smartphone apps would infect mobile phones.
+In 2004-2005, when few people were thinking about worms and Trojan horses, John, and his team thought about the day when mobile smartphone apps would infect mobile phones.

-A few companies, such as F-Secure, identified a mobile Trojan called Skulls.D, a Symbian 60 flash attacker that, laughingly, put a skull on Nokia phone screens It crippled all features except making calls.
+A few companies, such as F-Secure, identified a mobile Trojan called Skulls.D, a Symbian 60 flash attacker who laughingly put a skull on Nokia phone screens.
+It crippled all features except making calls.

 Smartphone Mobile Security Kills the Trojans

 Back in L.A., Hering and his USC friends did a less damaging study.
-They built a software script, using Bluetooth, to determine the security of phones at the Academy Awards.
-As the New York Times reported, over 100 attendees were carrying unsafe phones.
+They built a software script using Bluetooth to determine the security of phones at the Academy Awards.
+The New York Times reported that over 100 attendees were carrying unsafe phones.

-Robin Williams, the comedian and actor, had a Trojan in his pocket.
+The comedian and actor Robin Williams had a Trojan in his pocket.
 But, according to John, he took it all in stride.
 Malware?
 Trojans?
-Must be bigger issues when you’re nominated for best ___ of the year.
+Must be more significant issues when you’re nominated for best actor of the year.

 Android Smartphones Attacked in Russia

 More recently, Russian cell phone users experienced a smartphone mobile security breach.
-A Trojan horse, the first one found inside the Android operating system, attacked Android smartphones.
-Kaspersky Labs identified it as a premium rate SMS attack and Lookout noted it in a blog post.
+A Trojan horse, the first found inside the Android operating system, attacked Android smartphones.
+Kaspersky Labs identified it as a premium rate SMS attack, and Lookout noted it in a blog post.

 The story also made the New York Times.
 As John points out in our interview, attacks of this type on mobile phones can immediately cause financial consequences.
-PC invasions take time to get stolen information, such as credit card numbers for illegal purchases.
-But, as John mentions, cyber-mobile crooks can rip you off $2 immediately without your knowledge.
+Over time, PC invasions retrieve stolen information, such as credit card numbers, for illegal purchases.
+But, as John mentions, cyber-mobile crooks can rip you off immediately for $2 without your knowledge.

-Lookout, formerly called Flexilis, develops smartphone security, data backup and phone recovery software.
-Since Lookout’s solutions are cloud-based, it off-loads protecting your phone to the Internet and its servers.
+Lookout, formerly called Flexilis, develops smartphone security, data backup, and phone recovery software.
+Since Lookout’s solutions are cloud-based, it off-loads, protecting your phone from the Internet and its servers.
 That extends your battery life.

 Lose your phone?

-Lookout’s smartphone mobile security even identifies your phone’s location and produces a loud siren sound, leaving the thief holding stolen property.
-From the My Lookout dashboard, you can even wipe your phones memory clean.
+Lookout’s smartphone mobile security even identifies your phone’s location and produces a loud siren, leaving the thief holding stolen property.
+From the My Lookout dashboard, you can even wipe your phone’s memory clean.

 Testing the Service

-When I first tested Lookout on a Blackberry Curve, the Google Map showed it under the San Francisco Bay Bridge.
-After turning GPS on, however, Lookout correctly displayed my phone’s location near my home.
-Backing up my BlackBerry data regularly took only a few seconds after the first backup.
-And the anti-virus software ran quietly in the background checking out every new app I loaded before malware or a virus could infect my smartphone.
+When I first tested Lookout on a Blackberry Curve, Google Maps showed it under the San Francisco Bay Bridge.
+However, after turning the GPS on, Lookout correctly displayed my phone’s location near my home.
+Regularly backing up my BlackBerry data took only a few seconds after the first backup.
+And the anti-virus software ran quietly in the background, checking out every new app I loaded before malware or a virus could infect my smartphone.

 Podcast Interview

 In the podcast interview, John Hering discusses how users can enhance smartphone mobile security when downloading mobile apps.
-He also comments about smartphone security trends and the future of
+He also comments on smartphone security trends.

 About Lookout